 - Safety buffers to protect the building’s facade

 - Safety rope to secure the drone in case of malfunction

 - Suitable for maintenance of wind turbines

-Here’s the drone in action:
+Here’s the window washing drone in action:

 Some other producers of robotic window cleaners worth mentioning are Fat Cat and SkyPro.
-They also offer window cleaning systems and solutions with various levels of automation and plan to expand their businesses around the world.
+They also provide window cleaning systems and solutions with various levels of automation and plan to expand their businesses around the world.

 Obviously, the skyscraper window cleaning automation is still catching up and these robots might leave you unimpressed.
 The machines we’ve listed above are still very far from the Nexus 6 replicants.
 However, that doesn’t stop these automated devices from replacing human workers.

 So consider this - how many people do you know that can do parkour or a backflip?
 At the same time, there’s the Atlas robot from Boston Dynamics and he doesn’t mind showing off a few of his skills:

 He also knows how to do parkour: